1955 - Elvis Presley plays at the Odessa Senior High School in Odessa, Texas. A young Roy Orbison is in the audience.

 1990 - The day before he turns 18, Billie Joe Armstrong drops out of high school.
 A week later, he releases the first album with his band Green Day: 39/Smooth.

 Otis Blackwell, American songwriter and producer who wrote 'All Shook Up', 'Return To Sender', 'Don't Be Cruel', 'Great Balls Of Fire' and 'Fever', was born today in 1932.

 Sonny Bono was born today in 1935.

-On This Day In Music History sourced from This Day in Music, Paul Shaffer's Day in Rock, Song Facts, AV Club, and Wikipedia.
+On this Day In Music History is sourced from elvis.com.au, This Day in Music, Song Facts and Wikipedia.